Laparoscopic Heller Myotomy

 -

-Your incisions will be closed with stitches (sutures), skin glue, or adhesive strips and covered with a bandage (dressing).
+Your cuts will be closed with stitches (sutures), skin glue, or tape strips.
+They may also be covered with a bandage called a dressing.

 -